GilbertS17/SiciliaMia-project/README.md

     If the website shows a blank page, it is because the api is not fetching the data because the API has maximum request limit.
     To fix this you should:
-    1- Comment {cards} both where it is declared and after the return in App.js 2- Uncommenting the h1 which has a text of Hello world so it is displayed in the website 3- Go to the console and see what the console is logging out 4- If it is an empty array than refresh the webpage untill it logs an object with 1420 items 5- When it logs this object comment the h1 that you uncommented before
+    1- Comment {cards} both where it is declared and after the return in App.js 2- Uncommenting the h1 which has a text of "!!!Go to README.md and read the important section!!!" so it is displayed in the website
+    3- Go to the console and see what the console is logging out 4- If it is an empty array than refresh the webpage untill it logs an object with 1420 items 5- When it logs this object comment the h1 that you uncommented before